jongha/mail-commander/README.md

 ## Usage

-You can run a `main.py` file periodically or you can use crontab.
+You can run a `main.py` file periodically or use crontab.

 # License